 Well south of the city in Rancho Palos Verdes, runners will find five miles of publicly-accessible, scenic trails in Ocean Trails Reserve.
 Park at either Ocean Trails Drive or La Rotonda Drive before hitting a network of 11 dirt trails.
 From hills to flat terrain, this spot offers up lush greenery to match the stunning blue views of the Pacific Ocean.
 Fitt Tip: Link Catalina, Sagebrush Walk (take a quick pit stop at the sand via Southshore Coastal!), Shoreline Park, and Gnatcatcher back to Catalina for a short and scenic looped path.

 Want to work in a quick trail run, but the mountains are too far away?
 Well, Runyon Canyon Trail has you covered.
-Offering runners a 2.5-mile loop within Runyon Canyon Park, this running spot is the perfect escape from the hustle and bustle of the city, without having to travel too far.
+Offering runners a 2.5-mile loop within Runyon Canyon Park, this running spot is the perfect escape from the hustle and bustle of the city (without having to travel too far).
 Dirt trails line rolling hills giving runners (and swarms of walkers and hikers) opportunities to elevate their running game.
-And panoramic views of DTLA and the Hollywood Sign await those who make it to the top.
+And panoramic views of DTLA and the Hollywood Sign reward those who make it to the top.

-One of the oldest streets in the City of Angels, San Vicente Boulevard provides helps runners and drivers share the road.
-With a wide and grassy median full of shade-giving trees dividing the boulevard into two, this spot lets runners do their thing in a safe and cool space away from notoriously bad) LA traffic.
-It’s also four of the five final miles in the Los Angeles Marathon, giving runners looking to one day conquer LA the chance to familiarize themselves with some of the course’s beauty.
+One of the oldest streets in the City of Angels, San Vicente Boulevard provides runners and drivers a way to share the road.
+With a wide and grassy median full of shade-giving trees dividing the boulevard into two, this spot lets runners do their thing in a safe and cool space away from notoriously bad LA traffic.
+It’s also four of the five final miles in the Los Angeles Marathon!

 A stretch of paradise along Malibu’s public shoreline, this flat path is a great spot for runners who want to crank up the tunes, soak up some rays, and pound the pavement while watching the waves roll in.
 Stop by early in the morning or late in the evening for some unforgettable sunrise and sunset views.
 And if you want to make your run a little longer, you can continue east to Westward Beach or west up Broad Beach Road.